 The S30 is a sort of middle ground between those simpler machines, and more complex and powerful handhelds that offer more customisation.
 Did the team achieve their goal though?

 As mentioned in the previous post about the S30, the design is heavily borrowed from that of the 8BitDo SN30 controller.
 In fact the same design company (GWOWO) are behind the design of the S30.
-(I wish I could share the other designs they came up with for this thing, one of them is awesome).
 From what I gather 8BitDo weren’t very happy when they caught wind of this handheld going by the SN30 name, hence why it was changed to S30 before release.

 There isn’t much to complain about in its construction.
 The plastic feels fairly thick and has a nice matte textured finish.
 The shell is very well moulded and all edges sit flush together perfectly.